chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Generating all possible covariate combinations

 In a single function, we'll specify all of the explanatory variables for both stages of our full model and then generate all the possible combinations of those variables.
 This is possible through the use of the `expand.grid()`, which generates the cartesian product of the supplied values.
-Although our end goal is to create a model formula, `exapand.grid()` ouputs a `data.frame` where each row represents a nested model formula.
+Although our end goal is to create a model formula, `exapand.grid()` ouputs a `data.frame` object, where each row represents a nested model formula.
 We'll convert these rows to formulas in the next step.

+It's important to note here that we assume the original data has a "dummy" column which is just filled with 1s.
+In this example from my thesis, `efforDays` and `effortHours` are categorical variable and should not be smoothed with the smoothing function `s()`, which `yr`, `lat`, and `lon` are continuons and should be smoothed to make use of the power of GAMs.

 ```r
 count = expand.grid(